-The Conference version of the budget includes the Governor's revenue package, which generates \$12 billion after accounting for the increased Proposition 98 expenditures.
-Most of the revenue solutions are from maintaining 2010 tax rates, which were raised in 2009 for a two-year period.
+Governor's Revenue Package.
+The Conference Committee adopted the Governor's revenue package, which generates \$12 billion after accounting for the increased Proposition 98 expenditures.
+Most of the revenue solutions are from maintaining 2010 tax rates, which were raised in 2009 for a twoyear period.
 The Governor has proposed a constitutional amendment that must be approved by the voters to maintain the 2010 tax rates.
 The following summarizes the major revenue components included in the conference budget package: